 Ways to avoid maintenance mode issues include:

 - Not Attempting Several Updates at the Same Time.
 If you try to update too many items at once, you’re more likely to run into a problem.
 If one plugin update fails, it can cause a cascading effect.
 Make updates in small batches to ensure the best chances for success and decrease the likelihood of an error.

 - Using a Compatible and Well-Rated Plugin.
 Make sure the maintenance mode plugin you select is compatible with your version of WordPress.
 You can also check the plugin’s ratings to choose the best quality solution.

 - Clearing Your Cache.
 After you’ve finished any updates and turned off maintenance mode, clear your cache.
 Caching could cause issues with your maintenance mode or keep visitors from seeing the site updates you completed.

 Make Maintenance Easier With Nexcess

-Managed WordPress Hosting by Nexcess makes maintenance easy.
+SiteKeep by Nexcess makes WordPress maintenance easy.
 Every plan includes automatic updates for your WordPress system files and plugins.